aliamrod/aliamrod/README.md

 - 👯 I’m looking to collaborate on any and all Data Analytics and/or Machine Learning project(s).
 - 💬 Ask me about any and all ML and Data Analytics-related issues.
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I play the violin and theremin when I'm not coding.
+I also founded a non-profit based in Dallas catered towards providing free and accessible trauma-informed yoga to populations susceptible to cPTSD, trauma, etc (e.g. veterans, domestic and sexual assault victims, homeless community, incarcerated inmates).

 I am proficient in the following Languages/Frameworks/Technologies: